 Why can’t I stop overeating?
 That’s what I used to ask myself.
 Now, I can go to any party or event, be stressed and not even be tempted to overeat.
-Here are my appetite control strategies and how to stop overeating once and for all.
+Here is my experience and some ideas on how to stop overeating.

 This is the way to live my friends!
 And it’s not willpower!
 I simply don’t have the desire to overeat anymore.